MalcolmPT/Malcolm_WADAss1/README.md

 ```
 # Notes

-- Within the Malcolm_CustomerService.js file you can find the menu which is a json object labeled "FoodItems"
+- Within the `Malcolm_CustomerService.js` file you can find and edit the menu which is a json object labeled "Menu"
-- The random cocktails need to be changed withtin the function if you wish to change the items
+- The random cocktails can be edited on Line 2 of `Malcolm_CustomerService.js`